NecsusECS/Necsus/README.md

 #### Don't call me, I'll call you

 There are situations where you may not want Necsus to be in charge of executing the loop.
-For example, if you are integrating with an SDK that is already in charge of executing the loop.
-For those situations, you can manually initialize and invoke the `tick` function that Necsus generates:
+For example, if you are integrating with an SDK that uses a callback mechanism for controlling the main game loop.
+For those situations, you can manually initialize your app and invoke the `tick` function that Necsus generates:

 ```nim
 import necsus